dikortis/LetsTalkETC/Episodes/Episode_15.md

-the entire industry well it's still I guess relatively small but there are still there are certainly companies that are using it to great effect and there's there's lots that have given talks and talked about it publicly it and for example the CFP actually uses functional programming conference so a lot of the financial institutions bar cap so you saw some some big banks then you've got a Facebook is using it about these days okay as group Google use it a very little bit they tend to be very
+the entire industry well it's still I guess relatively small but there are still there are certainly companies that are using it to great effect and there's lots that have given talks and talked about it publicly it and for example the CFP actually uses functional programming conference so a lot of the financial institutions bar cap so you saw some big banks then you've got a Facebook is using it about these days okay as group Google use it a very little bit they tend to be very